-The aim of the Local Authority is to make suitable and relevant educational provision for all children with Additional Learning Needs (whether statemented or not statemented), so that they are able to develop to their full potential.
+The aim of the Local Authority is to make suitable and relevant educational provision for all children with Additional Learning Needs, whether they have an IDP (Individual Development Plan) or not, so that they are able to develop to their full potential.

 Pre-school children with Additional Learning Needs are identified by an outside agency.
-Children of school age with Additional Learning Needs will be identified in the first instance by school staff.
+Children of school age with Additional Learning Needs will be identified in the first instance by appropriately trained school staff.
 Following a period of specific intervention and depending on the level of need, children with identified Additional Learning Needs may be assessed by a team of professionals, which could include Educational Psychologists, teachers with specific skills and specialists in community medicine.
 Arrangements will then be made to provide suitable educational provision.

-Section 324 of the Education Act 1996 requires a maintained school that is named in a statement of Special Educational Needs (SEN) to admit the child, even if by doing so the Admission Number for the school is exceeded.
-Therefore, if appropriate and, in accordance with parent's parental preference, provision will be made available in mainstream schools.
-Parents who wish to appeal against the named school in a statement, or against the fact that no school has been named, can appeal to the Special Educational Needs and Disability Tribunal for Wales.
+If an IDP names a specific school, then that pupil could be an excepted pupil and be admitted, even if by doing so the Admission Number for the school is exceeded.
+Therefore, if appropriate, and in accordance with parent's parental preference, provision will be made available in mainstream schools.
+Parents who wish to appeal against the named school in an IDP, or against the fact that no school has been named, can appeal to the Education Tribunal for Wales.